 1. The kids will always come first.
 Always.

-Like it or not, your date’s kids will always come first.
+Like it or not, whether you’re dating a guy with kids or dating a single mom, their kids will always come first.
 That means if your date’s kids want mommy or daddy time, then that special date night you’ve had planned will have to be postponed.
 Try not to take it personally.
 They probably want to see you as much as you want to see them, but until the kids are full-sized adults, their needs will always be a top priority.
 Use that free night to catch up with your friends or your Netflix queue.

 2. You’ll need to take things slow.